2022 MEAC women's basketball tournament

 The 2022 MEAC women's basketball tournament was the postseason women's basketball tournament for the 2021–22 season in the Mid-Eastern Athletic Conference (MEAC).
 The tournament took place March 9–12, 2022.
-The tournament winner will receive an automatic invitation to the 2022 NCAA Division I women's basketball tournament.
+The tournament winner received an automatic invitation to the 2022 NCAA Division I women's basketball tournament.

 Seeds

 All eligible teams are seeded by record within the conference, with a tiebreaker system to seed teams with identical conference records.